vishnupouley/Bulk-Upload/README.md

 2. Click on the "Upload File" button to select an Excel file
 3. Click on the "Upload" button to upload the file
 4. The application will validate the data and save it to the database
-5. You can view the uploaded data by clicking on the "View Data" button
+5. You can view the uploaded data inside the table

 ## Troubleshooting